 In rare cases, food poisoning can make someone feel dizzy, have blurry vision, or notice tingling in the arms.
 In very rare cases, the weakness that sometimes goes along with food poisoning will cause trouble breathing.

-Certain types of infectious microorganisms, including Listeria and E. coli, can cause potentially dangerous heart, kidney, and bleeding problems.
+Some of these, including Listeria and E. coli, can cause potentially dangerous heart, kidney, and bleeding problems.

-Most cases of food poisoning don't require medical attention, but some do.
-The most common serious problem that happens with food poisoning is dehydration.
-A child who is healthy is unlikely to get dehydrated as long as he or she drinks enough fluids to replace what is lost through throwing up or diarrhea.
+Most cases of food poisoning don't need medical attention, but some do.
+The most common serious problem from food poisoning is dehydration.
+A child who is healthy is unlikely to get dehydrated as long as he or she drinks enough liquids to replace what's lost through throwing up or diarrhea.

 Call the doctor if your child has any of these symptoms: